 6. (WOULDN"T IT BE NICE) TO LIVE AGAIN - BEACH BOYS - 1971

 Dennis insisted that this song be the last track on the Surf's Up album, but brother Carl overrode him.
 Angry, Dennis pulled all his songs from the record, and the album suffered as a result.
 I think "Surf's Up" is the perfect closer for that record, but its still hard to believe that this beautiful song, with one of Dennis' best ever vocals, escaped release for 42 year until it appeared on the box set Made In America.

 7. BE WITH ME - 20/20 - 1968

 This dense ballad, with its Baroque arrangement, marked a sharp rise in Dennis' learning curve as a songwriter.
 In the wake of Brian's absence, he was on his way to becoming a main songwriting contributor for the band, along with brother Carl.
 The big vocal swell in the chorus could have come from the pen the missing Wilson brother.

 8. CUDDLE UP - CARL AND THE PASSIONS - 1972

-Written, and originally recorded, with Daryl Dragon for his intended solo record, "Cuddle Up" marked the end of that ambition when he submitted the song for the Beach Boys upcoming album, Carl & The Passions - So Tough.
-With the Beach Boys starved for quality songs, many of the songs Dennis intended for the solo record ended up being contributed to the band, effectively killing this first solo outing.
+Written, and originally recorded, with Daryl Dragon for Dennis’ intended solo record, "Cuddle Up" marked the end of that ambition when he submitted the song for the Beach Boys upcoming album, Carl & The Passions - So Tough.
+With the Beach Boys starved for quality songs, many of the songs Dennis intended for the solo record ended up being contributed to the band, effectively killing this first solo outing for the time being.
 The song's dynamics, and vocal arrangement, show a songwriter willing to explore, grow.
 But it's the passionate, emotional vocal, a staple of nearly all the Dennis songs, that are the key element in yet another song inspired by Barbara.